 - What processes could you implement at your institution to appropriately monitor subagreements?

-Module 01: Contracting for Grants
+Module 01: Federal Contracting

-- When is a grant mechanism appropriate?
+- When is a contract mechanism appropriate?

 - What clauses, when, and why?

-Module 02: Federal and Non-Federal Contracting
+Module 02: Federal Flow Through Contracting

 - What type of organization is your sponsor?